Addiction Help

 Changes how you feel: euphoria, “high”, with an altered sense of time and space.

-Effects: red eyes, dry mouth, sweating, coordination problems, paranoia, drowsy, strong appetite, palpatations.
+Effects: red eyes, dry mouth, sweating, coordination problems, paranoia, drowsy, strong appetite, palpitations.

-Addictive: physical addiction: Withdrawl: headaches, irritable, sleep disorders, appetite changes, cravings.
+Addictive: physical addiction: Withdrawal: headaches, irritable, sleep disorders, appetite changes, cravings.

-Fat Soluble: Brain is 1/3 fat and our reporductive organs, it can stay in placenta and sperm.
+Fat Soluble: Brain is 1/3 fat and our reproductive organs, it can stay in placenta and sperm.
 Infertility can occur.

 Cancers: Head, neck, and lungs most common.